 Miriam S. Bettencourt, MD, is a board-certified Fellow of the American Academy of Dermatology, a clinical professor of dermatology at the University of Nevada, and an adjunct professor at Touro University.
-She practices medical and cosmetic dermatology and Mohs surgery at Thomas Dermatology’s Centennial Hill location in Las Vegas, Nevada.
+She practices medical and cosmetic dermatology and Mohs surgery at Thomas Dermatology’s Henderson, Nevada office location.

 She started her medical career in Brazil and completed a residency in internal medicine and dermatology at the University of São Paulo, followed by a residency in family medicine and dermatology at Duke University, where she was selected as Chief Resident.
 Subsequently, she joined the University of South Florida as an assistant clinical professor and Associate Residency Program Director, Head of the Clinical Trials Division, and Chief of Dermatology and Dermatologic Surgery.

 She has been practicing in Las Vegas since 2002.
 She is the founder and director of the Women Physicians Medical Society in Las Vegas and has participated in several committees of the American Academy of Dermatology and Women’s Dermatologic Society.